encode/starlette/docs/third-party-packages.md

 Built with [Tabler](https://tabler.io/) and [Datatables](https://datatables.net/), it allows you to quickly generate fully customizable admin interface for your models.
 You can export your data to many formats (*CSV*, *PDF*, *Excel*, etc), filter your data with complex query including `AND` and `OR` conditions,  upload files, ...

+## Starlette Bridge

+<a href="https://github.com/tarsil/starlette-bridge" target="_blank">GitHub</a> |
+<a href="https://starlette-bridge.tarsild.io/" target="_blank">Documentation</a>

+With the deprecation of `on_startup` and `on_shutdown`, Starlette Bridge makes sure you can still use the old ways of declaring events with a particularity that internally, in fact, creates the `lifespan` for you.
+This way backwards compatibility is assured for the existing packages out there while maintaining the integrity of the newly `lifespan` events of `Starlette`.

 ## Frameworks